Line Fitting with Online Recursive Least Squares Estimation

 X = recursiveLS(2,... % 2=number of estimated parameters 'EstimationMethod','ForgettingFactor',...
 'ForgettingFactor',0.95,...
 'InitialParameters',[70; -15],...
 'InitialParameterCovariance',[0.7 0.15]);

 This example simulates the online operation of the estimator by providing one (y(t),H(t)) pair to the estimator at a time.
-Call the step command to update parameters with each new pair.
+Call the object to update parameters with each new pair.
 The parameter adaptation is enabled only when the input u is outside the dead band (u>0.3).

 The true and estimated parameter values are: